Menu

 The Springfield Trapdoor is one of the most enduring symbols of American firearm history, a true testament to the rapid technological developments of the late 19th century.
-This iconic weapon helped to define an era of military history and played a pivotal role in the evolution of the American West.
+This well-known weapon helped to define an era of military history and played a important role in the evolution of the American West.

 The Genesis of the Trapdoor: Predecessors and Innovations